golioth/docs/docs/device-management/5-ota/4-deploying-updates.md

 title: Deploying Updates
 ---

-You can push OTA updates to all devices in a cohort by creating Deployments.
+You can push OTA updates to all devices in a Cohort by creating Deployments.
-Each deployment contains a set of packages, which decide the composition of the firmware and assets on all devices in the cohort.
-Each cohort can only have one active deployment at a time, and deployments are always pushed to all devices in the cohort with as soon as they connect to Golioth's servers.
+Each deployment contains a set of packages, which decide the composition of the firmware and assets on all devices in the Cohort.
+Each Cohort can only have one active deployment at a time, and deployments are always pushed to all devices in the Cohort with as soon as they connect to Golioth's servers.

 :::info Deployments are immutable

-Once a deployment has been pushed to your cohort, it cannot be reverted or deleted.
+Once a deployment has been pushed to your Cohort, it cannot be reverted or deleted.
 To roll back to a previous version of a package, you have to create a new deployment.